 The 1799 "Gradual Emancipation Act" laid out a lethargic route to freedom July 4th, 1827

-An unfathomable matter of fact public practice of human ownership
+An unfathomable matter of fact public practice of human ownership.

-Isaac Smith, a lawyer, and Lewis Graham, from the wealth Graham family of the Manor of Morrissania, were both the earliest of settlers of what is now Pine Plains, arriving in the 1760's.
+Above: Isaac Smith, a lawyer, and Lewis Graham, from the wealthy Graham family of the Manor of Morrissania, were both the earliest of settlers of what is now Pine Plains, arriving in the 1760's.
 They ran an ad in the Hartford Courant in 1782, calling for the return of Peter, a so-called "runaway."

-The 1826 document shows that upon his death, Smith manumitted "Dinah."
+Above: The 1826 document shows that upon his death, Smith manumitted "Dinah."
 To ensure no financial burden would fall to towns or the county, the Overseers of the Poor had to endorse the manumission of a slave saying they felt they were capable of sustaining themselves.
 This is such a document.